makemegit/lazy-smartctl/README.md

 # lazy-smartctl
-smartctl only output problems not all info
+lazy-smartctl only output problems not all info